 where $\bar{\hat{F^*_X}} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} \hat F^*_X(x_{ij})$ and $\bar{\hat{F^*_Y}} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} \hat F^*_Y(y_{ij})$.
-If we assign equal weights to clusters (i.e., $w_{ij}=1/(nk_i)$), our estimator of the total Spearman rank correlation is equal to the estimator of Shih and Fay (\citeyear{shih2017}).
+If we assign equal weights to clusters (i.e., $w_{ij}=1/(nk_i)$), our estimator of the total Spearman rank correlation is equal to the estimator of Shih and Fay \citep{shih2017}.

-Section \ref{spearman} shows that $\gamma_w$ is identical to the covariate-adjusted partial Spearman rank correlation and can be expressed in terms of PSRs, suggesting that $\gamma_w$ can be estimated by sample PSRs \citep{liu2017}.
+We show in Section \ref{spearman} that $\gamma_w$ is identical to the covariate-adjusted partial Spearman rank correlation and can be expressed in terms of PSRs, suggesting that $\gamma_w$ can be estimated by sample PSRs \citep{liu2017}.
 Hence, our estimator of $\gamma_w$ is

-where $x_{ij,res} = r(x_{ij}, \hat F_{X|i})$, $y_{ij,res} = r(y_{ij}, \hat F_{Y|i})$, $\bar{x}_{res} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} x_{ij,res}$, $\bar{y}_{res} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} y_{ij,res}$.
+where $x_{ij,res} = r(x_{ij}, \hat F_{X|Z})$, $y_{ij,res} = r(y_{ij}, \hat F_{Y|Z})$, $\bar{x}_{res} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} x_{ij,res}$, $\bar{y}_{res} = \sum\limits_{i=1}^n\sum\limits_{j=1}^{k_i} w_{ij} y_{ij,res}$.
 We can obtain PSRs using nonparametric, parametric, or semiparametric models.
-A nonparametric estimator of $F_{X|i}$ is simply the empirical CDF of $X$ in cluster $i$.
+A nonparametric estimator of $F_{X|Z}$ is simply the empirical CDF of $X$ conditional on $Z$.
 Estimators from nonparametric models are the most robust but can be inefficient and unstable if cluster sizes are small.
 Parametric models are the most efficient under correct assumptions but less robust to extreme values, sensitive to model misspecification or outcome transformation, and not congruent with the spirit of Spearman rank correlation.
 To achieve a compromise between robustness and efficiency, we employ semiparametric models in which only the order information of outcomes is used and the clusters share a common latent variable distribution except for cluster-specific shifts.
 This way we can borrow information across clusters and still maintain the rank-based nature of Spearman rank correlation.